Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Wrap Mode

-Wrap mode governs how the texture behaves when a vertices texture coordinates components are outside `[0, 1]`.
+Wrap mode governs how the texture behaves when a vertices' texture coordinate components are outside `[0, 1]`.
 Mousetrap offers the following wrap modes, which are all part of the enum [`TextureWrapMode`](@ref):

 | `TextureWrapMode` | Pixel will be filled with |
 |-------------------|--------|